 The Harvey A. Friedman Center for Aging hosts this annual event to celebrate the latest in ideas and research in aging.

-In partnership with the Center for Health Economics and Policy at the Institute for Public Health, we are hosting the 17th Annual Friedman Lecture & Awards on April 4, 2017.
-Our keynote speaker, Marilyn Moon, PhD, will discuss the future of health policy in a rapidly aging America.
-Join us at the Eric P. Newman Education Center on the Washington University Medical Campus for this event.
+In partnership with the Center for Health Economics and Policy at the Institute for Public Health, we hosted the 17th Annual Friedman Lecture & Awards on April 4, 2017.
+Our keynote speaker, Marilyn Moon, PhD, discussed the future of health policy in a rapidly aging America.

 Click here for the event flyer.